Why are migrants from India attempting to reach the EU via 'Balkan route?' | DW | 24.02.2022

 "I haven't paid any money to human traffickers to arrange my journey to the EU.
 I'm using Google Maps to reach it on my own," he added.

-Vupindar added he thinks trying to get into the EU from the Balkan countries illegally is not safe and not recommended.
+Vupindar said trying to get into the European Union from Balkan countries illegally was not safe and not recommended.

-"If I had a job in India, I wouldn’t have come to Bosnia like this," Vupindar told DW.
+"If I had a job in India, I wouldn’t have come to Bosnia like this," Vupindar said.

 Edited by: Wesley Rahn